NOTE: To download a PDF file to your computer, click on the link using the right button and select Save link as.

 To serve as an Alateen group sponsor, substitute group sponsor, transportation sponsor or conference sponsor in Minnesota South Area, you must be a certified AMIAS (Al-Anon Member Involved in Alateen Service).
 There are specific requirements for someone to become an AMIAS and there is a process that must be completed.

 There is a lot of information available to help Alateen sponsors.
 Before you start the process, it is suggested that you download and read the Alateen Service e-Manual (PDF).
 It is a trove of information about all aspects of Alateen service, from starting a group to Alateen safety.
-It’s required reading before you attend your first AMIAS training workshop.
+Itís required reading before you attend your first AMIAS training session.

 All of these but the background check were mandated by an Al‑Anon Family Groups Board of Trustees motion in 2003.
-Having a background check is our way of ensuring that felons and child abusers cannot become Alateen Sponsors.
+Conducting background checks is our way of ensuring that felons and child abusers can't become Alateen Sponsors.

 These requirements are part of the Minnesota South Area Alateen Safety Policy which was developed in response to the Board of Trustees motion.
 You should familiarize yourself with it before starting the certification process.
 You can download the policy in PDF format.
 You should also read the WSO Guideline on Alateen Safety (G34) (PDF).

-Start by reading a letter (PDF) from the Minnesota South Area Alateen Process Person (AAPP) who handles the paperwork involved in your becoming a certified AMIAS.
-You might also find helpful a flowchart of the Minnesota South Area certification process (PDF document).
+Our Minnesota South Area Alateen Process Person (AAPP) approves your application to become a certified AMIAS.
+A flowchart (PDF) of the Minnesota South Area certification process may be helpful.

-The first step is to participate in an AMIAS training workshop.
-These are scheduled periodically at various locations around Minnesota South Area.
-See the schedule of upcoming AMIAS training workshops.
-If none is scheduled at a time and place that is convenient, email Scott T, the Minnesota South Area Alateen Coordinator <firstname.lastname@example.org>.
-In fact, it would be a good idea to email him and ask to be put on the email list for prospective AMIASs.
-That way you will be automatically informed of any upcoming training sessions.
+Next, you'll want to attend an AMIAS training, scheduled periodically at various locations throughout Minnesota South Area.
+Our schedule of AMIAS trainings is posted on the Alateen Sponsors' page.
+If no training session is scheduled at a time and place that is convenient, email our Minnesota South Area Alateen Coordinators <email@example.com>.
+Consider asking to be added to our prospective AMIAS email list so you will automatically receive notice of upcoming training sessions.

 The AAPP will submit your information to an outside agency which will carry out a background check.
-She is the only person who has access to the results.
+The AAPP is the only person who has access to the results.

-The AAPP will forward the contact information of your Al‑Anon references to the Area Alateen Coordinator, Scott.
-He will contact them to verify that you are who you say you are and to ensure that you come recommended to work with Alateens.
-You can speed up the process by directly emailing him the contact information.
+The AAPP will forward your Al-Anon references to our Area Alateen Coordinators.
+They will call your references to verify that you are who you say you are and to ensure that you are recommended to work with Alateens.
+You can speed up the process by directly emailing your referencesí contact information to email@example.com.

-You should hear something back within a couple weeks of submitting your application to the AAPP.
-Please let Scott know if that doesn’t happen or if you have further questions, have further reference contact information, or would like to discuss your application.
+You should hear something back within a couple of weeks after submitting your application to the AAPP.
+Please let Scott know if that doesnít happen or if you have further questions, have further reference contact information, or would like to discuss your application.